 That is a challenge many sweeper manufacturers are facing.
-Most new engines being made are larger than their Tier III counterparts, so some sweepers have undergone body redesigns in order to fit the larger engines and changes to the chassis due to catalytic reduction.
+Most new engines being made are larger than their Tier III counterparts, so some sweepers have undergone massive changes in body style in order to accommodate these larger engines and changes to the chassis due to selective catalytic reduction.

 “As you can see it’s about a matter of real estate,” Adair says.
 “You’re adding the particulate filters, the urea reservoirs, then those have to be thermostatically controlled to prevent freezing.
 As we add Tier 4 engines to sweepers, you have to find the place for all of these elements.

 “You change one thing and you end up changing a dozen,” he says.
-“We had to go in and find new mountings for the exhaust system and in some cases, other components were moved around on the engines.
+“We had to go in and find new mountings for the exhaust system and in some cases some of the other components were moved around on the engines.
 The way things move around, we have to make sure we get the proper heat rejection and meet application standards.”
 He says this led Schwarze to redesign many of its sweepers.

-Giles says that for the smaller-sized engines, design changes have been minimal.
-“The engine manufacturers have been able to comply without major changes in complexity or operation.”
+Giles says that for the smaller-sized engines used on sweepers, design changes have been minimal.
+“The engine manufacturers have been able to comply with new regulations without major changes in complexity or operation.”

 But for the larger-sized engines, the story is quite different.
 “The Tier 4 Final requirements are more difficult to achieve in higher horsepower engines,” Giles says.
 “These larger diesel engines require significant changes that result in much higher acquisition and operating costs.”